 The cards will be shared with more than 250 Football Memories groups across Scotland, stretching from Stornoway to Stranraer, and can be used to create a personalised Hall of Fame, select a ‘Legends XI’ or simply reminisce about a golden age of football.
 Around 2,500 people take part in the programme every year.

 The Football Memories Scotland project, headquartered at Hampden Park in Glasgow, is a partnership between Alzheimer Scotland and the Scottish Football Museum.
-It is the oldest national football reminiscence programme in the world, supporting volunteers to spend time with football fans who are living with dementia, other forms of memory loss or who are experiencing loneliness, depression and social isolation.
+It is spearheaded by Richard McBrearty, curator of the Scottish Football Museum, and is the oldest national football reminiscence programme in the world.
+It supports volunteers to spend time with football fans who are living with dementia, other forms of memory loss or who are experiencing loneliness, depression and social isolation.
 The groups use old football images, artefacts and sensory objects to stimulate memories and encourage discussions.
 The special European Legends cards not only aims to help Alzheimer’s and dementia sufferers but also community groups tackling social isolation and mental health issues.

 Aleksander Čeferin, UEFA President, added: “I’m delighted that Football Memories is a UEFA EURO 2020 legacy project.
 It is an excellent initiative which gives so many people the opportunity to engage with football, unlock memories and share their love of our beautiful game.”